lihanli/bitcoin_active_record/README.md

 * client.pay

-Pay someone and save a record of it as a SentPayment
+Pay someone and save a record of it as a SentBitcoinTransaction

 ```ruby
 client.pay(